engagement-center/Project-FeederWatch-Zerofilling-Taxonomic-Rollup-Public/README.md

 This is a public repository with documentation that enables users working with Project FeederWatch data to perform two key data manipulations that are relevant to most valid uses of the data: zero-filling and taxonomic roll-up.

 We have provided multiple versions of the documentation (R Markdown file, HTML, PDF), and the sample checklist data needed to run the example code in the documentation in this repository.
+The versions can be accessed from the docs folder, and the link for the html documentation is: [https://engagement-center.github.io/Project-FeederWatch-Zerofilling-Taxonomic-Rollup-Public/](https://engagement-center.github.io/Project-FeederWatch-Zerofilling-Taxonomic-Rollup-Public/)

 In this documentation, we reference a “species translation table,” which isn’t needed to run the example code, but is important for determining which species code one needs.
 This table can be found on the [Project FeederWatch website](https://feederwatch.org/explore/raw-dataset-requests/).